 In order to better use the resources and expertise of other corporate and non-corporate organizations with interests in affordable housing, a better living environment, and expanded economic opportunities, The Redevelopment Commission shall involve, to the extent possible, these organizations in developing an assessment of needs for the City.
-Such consultations shall include, but not be limited to the following: not-for-profit social service and/or housing organizations, banks, realtors, and other municipal governing bodies.
+Such consultations shall include, but not be limited to the following: not-for-profit social service and/or housing organizations, banks, realtors, and other municipal governing bodies local and regional institutions, Continuums of Care, businesses, developers, philanthropic organizations, broadband internet providers, and community-based and faith-based organizations.

 Written Comments and Complaints

 All citizen comments and complaints regarding any facet of the Plan should be directed to the Jeffersonville Department of Redevelopment.
 As per CFR ’91.105(b)(5).
 The City shall consider any comments or views of citizens received in writing, or orally at the public hearing or public information meetings, in preparing the final Plan.
 Written comments and complaints shall be responded to within 7 working days where practicable.
 A summary of these comments or views, and a summary of any comments or views not accepted and the reasons therefore, shall be attached to the final plan.

-Non- English Speaking Persons
+Limited English Proficiency (LEP)

 According to the Census updated July 1, 2022, and estimated 5.7% of Jeffersonville’s households are non-English speaking.
 The Department of Redevelopment shall accommodate the needs of this population through the use of interpreters, if necessary.
 Special arrangements will be made to communicate with these persons, if they desire to participate in a public hearing or public meeting.
+Information on assistance for those with Limited English Proficiency (LEP) will be included in public notices, hearings, and solicitations for public input.
+You may contact Delynn Rutherford via email at drutherford@cityofjeff.net or mail at City of Jeffersonville, attn.: Delynn Rutherford, 500 Quartermaster Court, Jeffersonville, IN 47130

-Special Assistance to Disabled or Handicapped
+Special Assistance to Persons with Disabilities or Special Needs

-Disabled or handicapped individuals who may require special assistance to attend any Meeting or Hearing open to the public may make their request known by contacting the Jeffersonville Department of Redevelopment 812.285.6406 (voice) or 1.800.743.3333 (Indiana Statewide Relay for the hearing-impaired {toll free}).
+Persons that need special assistance with disabilities or special needs individuals who may require special assistance to attend any Meeting or Hearing open to the public may make their request known by contacting the Jeffersonville Department of Redevelopment 812.285.6406 (voice) or 1.800.743.3333 (Indiana Statewide Relay for the hearing-impaired {toll free}).
+They may also contact via email to Delynn Rutherford, drutherford@cityofjeff.net.

 Amendment Process